DaoD/ScriptWriter/Readme.md

 (1) Unzip the compressed data file to the data directory. <br>
 (2) Python3 ScriptWriter.py

+## Remark
+We do not share the vocab.txt in the data currentely due to the copyright issue.
+We will upload it as soon as possible.

 ## Cite
 If you use the code and datasets, please cite the following paper:
 **"ScriptWriter: Narrative-Guided Script Generation"**